MrHedmad/blog/content/posts/future_research.md

 - $ Of course, the institution would need a group of data stewards to support this step.

 The data steward begins guiding the group through the creation of a data management plan.
 The data types that are expected to be handled in the project are defined.
-Then, the data steward determines if FAIR Implementation Profiles (FIPs) created in the past can be used to deal with these data tyoes.
+Then, the data steward determines if FAIR Implementation Profiles (FIPs) created in the past can be used to deal with these data types.
 If relevant FIPs exist, they can be reused or adapted to the current situation.
 Otherwise, new FIPs need to be created by the data steward, and deposited in the FIP archive for later reuse.

 - $ What should be contained in a FIP?
 Where should the FIPs be archived?
 How can they be made both human- and machine-operable?
 How can we avoid FIP duplication?
 How can we effectively find relevant FIPs?